pulsar135/Getting_And_Cleaning_Data_Course_Project/codebook.md

 ## Tidy dataset Output:
 * Full output of the tidydata dataset produced from the run_analysis.R script can be found in this repository in the csv file called humanactivityrecognition.csv
-* This file can be easily read back into the Rconsole using read.table with settings: header = TRUE, sep = ","
+* This file can be easily read back into the Rconsole using read.table with settings:
+	- header = TRUE
+	- sep = ","

 ## List of source features extracted from the reference dataset that make up the feature variable described in the variable list above: